Career Advice

 Most significantly, this method allows for the ability to be responsive to change.
 For example, the Agile way of working facilitates any changes that might occur in customer requirements in a timely manner.
 It also ensures that a company can supply an ongoing responsive product release in smaller iterations.

-An Agile mindset is necessary to create and develop high-performing teams, who in turn deliver value to their customers in a shorter time frame, which leads to a quicker return on investment.
+An Agile mindset is necessary to create and develop high-performing teams, who in turn deliver value quickly to their customers, leading to quicker returns on investment.

 The 12 Principles of Agile: